How to Use Flex Pitch in Logic Pro

 Is Flex Pitch as good as a dedicated tuning plugin?

 For most home recordings it’s more than enough and it’s built right into Logic at no extra cost.
-Dedicated tuning software can offer deeper editing, but Flex Pitch handles everyday vocal correction well.
+A dedicated auto-tune plugin can offer deeper editing and a harder, more stylised sound, but Flex Pitch handles everyday vocal correction well.

 Get the studio newsletter